Trails conditions

 Conferences and training

-We promote the Vallée Bras-du-Nord cooperative's sustainable tourism model through conferences and training courses.
+We showcase the reach and impact of Vallée Bras-du-Nord’s sustainable tourism model through conferences and training sessions, sharing best practices in the tourism industry..

 Protecting and enhancing future prospects